American Heart Association Award recognizes Northside Hospital's commitment to quality heart failure care

 Northside Hospital earned the award by meeting specific quality achievement measures for the diagnosis and treatment of heart failure patients at a set level for a designated period.
 These measures include evaluation of the proper use of medications and aggressive risk-reduction therapies.
 Before discharge, patients should also receive education on managing their heart failure and overall health, get a follow-up visit scheduled, as well as other care transition interventions.

-"Northside Hospital is dedicated to improving the quality of care for our patients with heart failure by implementing the American Heart Association's Get With The Guidelines-HF initiative," said Dia Nichols, CEO Northside Hospital.
-"The tools and resources provided help us track and measure our success in meeting evidenced-based clinical guidelines developed to improve patient outcomes."
+"Northside Hospital is dedicated to improving the quality of care for our patients with heart failure by implementing the American Heart Association's Get With The Guidelines-HF initiative," said Valerie Powell-Stafford, CEO Northside Hospital, "The tools and resources provided help us track and measure our success in meeting evidenced-based clinical guidelines developed to improve patient outcomes."

 Northside Hospital is also recognized on the association's Target: Heart FailureSM Honor Roll.
 Hospitals are required to meet specific criteria that improves medication adherence, provides early follow-up care and coordination and enhances patient education.
 The goal is to reduce hospital readmissions and help patients improve their quality of life in managing this chronic condition.

-"We are pleased to recognize Northside Hospital for their commitment to heart failure care," said Eric E. Smith, M.D., national chairman of the Get With The Guidelines Steering Committee and an associate professor of neurology at the University of Calgary in Alberta, Canada.
+"We are pleased to recognize Northside Hospital for their commitment to heart failure care," said Lee H. Schwamm, M.D., national chairperson of the Quality Oversight Committee and Executive Vice Chair of Neurology, Director of Acute Stroke Services, Massachusetts General Hospital, Boston, Massachusetts.
 "Research has shown that hospitals adhering to clinical measures through the Get With The Guidelines quality improvement initiative can often see fewer readmissions and lower mortality rates."